apostrophecms-legacy/apostrophe-snippets/README.md

 So you don't need to worry about delivering any of the above files (`editor.js`, `editor.less`, `content.js`, `content.less`, `new.html`, `edit.html`, `manage.html`, and `import.html`).
 But if you wish to push additional browser-side assets as part of every page request, now you know how.

+You can also push stylesheets by passing the `stylesheet` type as the first argument.
+Your stylesheets should be in `.less` files in the `public/css` subdirectory of your module.
+Be sure to take advantage of LESS; it's pretty brilliant.
+But plain old CSS is valid LESS too.

 ### Saving Extra Properties on the Server

+*Remember, this is the hard way, just use `addFields` if you can.*

 Now that we've introduced extra properties, and seen to it that they will be included when a new blog post is sent to the server, we need to enhance our server-side code a little to receive them.